Why choose float zone silicon wafers?

 5. Ultra-High Resistivity (> 20,000 Ω-cm)

-Below is a selection of our in-stock Float Zone silicon.
-Request a Quote.
+Below is a selection of in-stock Float Zone silicon wafers.
+For custom requirements or larger quantities, request a quote.

 Low Resistivity (< 100 Ω-cm)